naomi-carey/Stripe-React-FE-Docs/README.md

   <p align="center">
     <i>
-    This checklist will set up and integrate the stripe payment system within React.
+    This checklist will set up and integrate the stripe payment system within a React application.
 We will complete the following:

 - Create a Stripe account
 - Set up the frontend